 Musée National Gustave Moreau

 Situated in the 9th arrondissement, the Musée National Gustave Moreau is yet another example of a studio museum.
-The former apartment of the symbolist painter play host to over 1,300 paintings and 5,000 drawings.
+The former apartment of the symbolist painter plays host to over 1,300 paintings and 5,000 drawings.
 On the first floor of the museum, visitors can view reconstructions of Moreau’s living quarters, featuring antique furniture and a collection of family heirlooms.
-On the second and third floors, two studios serve as galleries to the artist’s larger scale works.
+On the second and third floors, two studios serve as galleries for the artist’s larger scale works.
 Moreau’s nearly ghostly style of painting is heavily infused with symbolism from famous myths.
 In addition to the paintings on display is an impressive spiral staircase that connects the second and third floors.
-As an archtecture nerd, waiting for a photo-op is definitely worth it.
+As an archtecture nerd, waiting for a photo-op was definitely worth it.

 Created in 1916 as wished by the artist, the Musée Rodin is perhaps Paris’ most well-known small museum.
 Located in a rococo style mansion near Les Invalides, this institution showcases a majority of Rodin’s work in his former home and surrounding gardens.
-The collection includes 6,500 sculptures in various mediums, over 10,000 drawings, as well as the artist’s own collection of photographs, paintings, sculptures, and ancient artefacts.
+The collection includes 6,500 sculptures in various mediums, over 10,000 drawings, as well as the artist’s own collection of photographs, paintings, sculptures, and ancient artifacts.
 Although the gardens are the largest draw, being home to famous sculptures like The Thinker and The Gates of Hell, my favorite pieces live inside the house.
-My favorite is The Kiss.
+My absolute favorite is The Kiss.
 While I’m not someone who often photographs art, late afternoon in the Musée Rodin can lead to some excellent photo-ops.
 I got so caught up in taking pictures inside during one visit, that I didn’t even get out to the garden before the museum closed.
 For the best viewing experience, I again recommend getting an audio guide.
 With so much traffic and content in a relatively small space, knowing the most important details of Rodin’s legacy is a must.